 In 2002, the College purchased a human patient simulator for use in its clinical learning and assessment lab.
 STAN, short for Standard Man, is a sophisticated mannequin that breathes, has a heartbeat, pupils that react to light and medication, a pulse that can be felt at five locations and lung sounds.
 He can even talk.
 STAN can be programmed to mimic almost any medical situation that might occur and accurately mirrors human responses to such procedures as CPR, intravenous medication, intubation and catheterization.
-The clinical learning and assessment lab has since been expanded to include a birth simulator, a laparoscopic simulator, and endoscopic simulator, cardiac catheterization simulator in addition to other state-of-the-art training simulators.
+The clinical learning and assessment lab has since been expanded to include a birth simulator, a laparoscopic simulator, an endoscopic simulator and a cardiac catheterization simulator in addition to other state-of-the-art training simulators.
 In 2014, the 11,000-square-foot facility was renamed the Dr. Michael and Wendy Saltzburg Clinical Learning & Assessment Center (CLAC) in honor of alumnus Michael C. Saltzburg, DO '77, and his wife, Wendy.
 The Saltzburg Clinical Learning & Assessment Center was funded by significant gifts made by the Saltzburgs as well as generous contributions from the Commonwealth of Pennsylvania's Redevelopment Assistance Capital Program and other donors.

 The Center for the Study of Chronic Diseases of Aging (CCDA) was created in 2003.
 The mission of the CCDA at Philadelphia College of Osteopathic Medicine is to improve the quality of life for all individuals suffering from age-related chronic diseases and disorders.
 The CCDA is supported, in part, by the Osteopathic Heritage Foundation.

 In 2005, the College opened its branch campus, Georgia Campus - Philadelphia College of Osteopathic Medicine (GA-PCOM) in Suwanee, Georgia, with a focus on helping to fill the need for more healthcare professionals in the South.
 Renamed PCOM Georgia in 2019, the Suwanee location offers professional doctoral degree programs in osteopathic medicine and pharmacy, and master’s degree programs in biomedical sciences and physician assistant studies.